retkowsky/Azure-OpenAI-demos/README.md

 https://ai.azure.com/

 ## New content (02-June-2025)
 🔥New!
-SORA with Azure AI Foundry<br>
+SORA with Azure AI Foundry
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/blob/main/sora/SORA%20with%20Azure%20AI%20Foundry.ipynb">Go to notebook</a>
 <br>
 🔥New!
-Image to Video with gpt4o and SORA<br>
+Image to Video with gpt4o and SORA
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/blob/main/sora/Image%20to%20Video%20with%20gpt4o%20and%20SORA.ipynb">Go to notebook</a>
 <br>
 🔥New!
-Video to Video with gpt4o and SORA<br>
+Video to Video with gpt4o and SORA
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/blob/main/sora/Video%20to%20Video%20with%20gpt4o%20and%20SORA.ipynb">Go to notebook</a>
 <br>
 🔥New!
-Introducing agentic retrieval in Azure AI Search.ipynb<br>
+Introducing agentic retrieval in Azure AI Search
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/blob/main/Agentic%20RAG/Introducing%20agentic%20retrieval%20in%20Azure%20AI%20Search.ipynb">Go to notebook</a>
 <br>
 🔥New!
-Model router<br>
+Model router
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/blob/main/Model%20router/Model%20router.ipynb">Go to notebook</a>
 <br>